-3.11 Significant changes from previous report regarding scope, report boundaries and measurement methods CHAP FER: Report Parameters and Contact 3.12 GRI Content Index 78- CHAP FER: GRI Index 3.13 Guidelines and current practice regarding the confirmation of the report through external third parties/scope and basis for external audit CHAPT FER: Report Parameters and Contact GOVE RNANCE, COMMITMENTS AND ENGAGEMENT 4.1 Governance structure of the organization CHAPT TER: Annual Financial Report 4.2 Indicate whether the Chair of the highest governance body is also an executive officer CHAPT FER: Annual Financial Report 4.3 Number of supervisory board members and their independence CHAPT FER: Annual Financial Report S: The Supervisory Board consists exclusively of members who do not functions within NOVOMATIC AG.
-The Supervisory Board consists ers.
-4.4 Mechanism for stakeholders and employees to provide recommenda- tions or direction to the highest governance body CHAPT TER: Responsible Corporate Governance 4.5 Relation between the payment of the members of the highest governance body, the officers, the members of the Management Board and the organization's results CHAPT FER: Annual Financial Report remundate we are and its the in remundate.
-S: NOVOMATIC AG is committed to fair, balanced and performance- eration practices that align the long-term interests of employees and in convinced that employees who create sustainable added value for NOV is investors must be rewarded.
-We seek to assume a leadership rol- dustry with respect to responsible remuneration practices.
-Details eration of members of the management team are provided in the section uneration" in the Annual Report for 2012. onvestor OMAT e with on t 4.6 Existing mechanisms via which the highest governance body can ensure that conflicts of interest are avoided 48- CHAPT TER: Responsible Corporate Governance integri is one indicat control compli S: in the view held by NOVOMATIC AG, responsible business practity are indispensable for a company's long-term success.
-That is why of our business principles as detailed in the Code of Conduct (see a tor 4.8).
-This also means that conflicts of interest must be recognibled or avoided.
-For this, NOVOMATIC AG has determined processes we hance system that regulate the handling of reputation-related risks, as yees' own transactions and secondary jobs. integr also G zed a vithin 4.7 Qualification of the members of the highest supervisory body varying are co capabi candid S: The Board of Directors includes individuals with different experient grenures.
-In selecting the members of the Supervisory Board, aspensidered in the evaluation for this purpose include independence, in lities and management experience in order to ensure that the relates have sufficient capacities, including in terms of expertise and time the requirements of a Supervisory Board mandate. cts the dividus spect 4.8 Internally developed mission statements, internal code of conduct and principles relevant to the economic, environmental and social performance of the organization, as well as the manner in which they are implemented 48-5 52,7 CHAPT TER: Responsible Corporate Governance, Prevention and Player Protect ion, Social Commitment, Environment
+INDIC ATOR PAGE

+3.11 Significant changes from previous report regarding scope, report boundaries and measurement methods 81

+CHAPT ER: Report Parameters and Contact

+3.12 GRI Content Index 78-80

+CHAPT ER: GRI Index

+3.13 Guidelines and current practice regarding the confirmation of the report through external third parties/scope and basis for external audit 81

+CHAPT ER: Report Parameters and Contact

+GOVE RNANCE, COMMITMENTS AND ENGAGEMENT

+4.1 Governance structure of the organization 85

+CHAPT ER: Annual Financial Report

+4.2 Indicate whether the Chair of the highest governance body is also an executive officer 85

+CHAPT ER: Annual Financial Report

+4.3 Number of supervisory board members and their independence 85

+CHAPT ER: Annual Financial Report

+NOTES: The Supervisory Board consists exclusively of members who do not hold executive functions within NOVOMATIC AG.
+The Supervisory Board consists of four members.

+4.4 Mechanism for stakeholders and employees to provide recommenda- tions or direction to the highest governance body 48

+CHAPT ER: Responsible Corporate Governance

+4.5 Relation between the payment of the members of the highest go- vernance body, the officers, the members of the Management Board and the organization's results 85

+СНАРТ ER: Annual Financial Report

+NOTES: NOVOMATIC AG is committed to fair, balanced and performance-oriented remuneration practices that align the long-term interests of employees and investors.
+We are convinced that employees who create sustainable added value for NOVOMATIC and its investors must be rewarded.
+We seek to assume a leadership role within the industry with respect to responsible remuneration practices.
+Details on the remuneration of members of the management team are provided in the section headed "Remuneration" in the Annual Report for 2012.

+4.6 Existing mechanisms via which the highest governance body can ensure that conflicts of interest are avoided 48-49

+СНАРТ ER: Responsible Corporate Governance

+NOTES: in the view held by NOVOMATIC AG, responsible business pr integrity are indispensable for a company's long-term success.
+That is w is one of our business principles as detailed in the Code of Conduct (s indicator 4.8).
+This also means that conflicts of interest must be reco controlled or avoided.
+For this, NOVOMATIC AG has determined processe integrity also GRI zed and

+4.7 Qualification of the members of the highest supervisory body

+NOTES: The Board of Directors includes individuals with different experiences and varying tenures.
+In selecting the members of the Supervisory Board, aspects that are considered in the evaluation for this purpose include independence, individual capabilities and management experience in order to ensure that the respective candidates have sufficient capacities, including in terms of expertise and time, to live up to the requirements of a Supervisory Board mandate.